 If you’re wondering how to clean rusty tools, first, good on you for looking into how best to take good care of your garden tools!
 Your tools will last for years with a little TLC.

 Over the years and seasons, we’ve come to appreciate that having the right tool for the job can sure make life easier.
 Also, taking care of those tools to keep them performing at their best makes a world of difference.
-In this article, we’ll look at how to keep your tools in their best shape for years to come by routine cleaning, oiling, and sharpening.
+In this article, we’ll look at how to clean rusty tools as well as how to keep your garden tools in their best shape for years to come by routine cleaning, oiling, and sharpening.